mhavey/marklogic/uml2es/docs/build.md

 	* "all" - All classes are considered entities.
 Ignore entities specified.

 *Dependencies:*
-- Your gradle project is DHF 4.1
+- Your gradle project is DHF 4.1.
+If you prefer to use a more recent DHF 4.x release, make sure to change the DHF version in any *.gradle or gradle*.properties files you obtain from this toolkit.
 - You have deployed your UML model
 - Standard DHF environment properties: mlHost, mlFinalPort